lucavb/homebridge-magic-blue-bulb/README.md

 ## Requirements

-- Node.js >= 22.0.0
+- Node.js `^22.12.0` or `^24.0.0`
-- Homebridge >= 1.6.0 (compatible with Homebridge v2.0)
+- Homebridge `^1.8.0` or `^2.0.0`
 - Bluetooth LE support on your system

 ## Homebridge v2.0 Compatibility

-This plugin is **fully compatible** with Homebridge v2.0!
+This plugin supports Homebridge v2.0 and remains compatible with Homebridge v1.8+ on Node 22+.
 It uses:

-- ✅ Modern platform plugin architecture
+- Modern dynamic platform plugin architecture
-- ✅ Current HAP-NodeJS APIs (no deprecated patterns)
+- Current HAP-NodeJS APIs (no deprecated patterns)
-- ✅ Proper TypeScript implementation with strict typing
+- TypeScript with strict typing
-- ✅ Zod validation for enhanced configuration safety
+- Zod validation for enhanced configuration safety
+- Dual ESM/CJS build output via tsdown

-Users will see a green checkmark in the Homebridge UI once v2.0 is installed.
+Users on Homebridge v2 will see a green checkmark in the UI readiness check once this plugin version is installed.

 ## Issues